Makina-san's a Love Bot?!: Manga

 Written and illustrated by Yoshimi Sato, Makina-san's a Love Bot?! began serialization in Futabasha's seinen manga magazine Monthly Action on October 25, 2022.
 After the final issue of the Monthly Action magazine was published on February 24, 2024, the series was transferred to the Web Comic Action website on April 2 the same year.
-The series' chapters have been collected into five tankōbon volumes as of June 2025.
+The series ended on December 2, 2025.
+The series' chapters were collected into six tankōbon volumes released from April 12, 2023, to January 15, 2026.

 In March 2025, Seven Seas Entertainment announced that they had licensed the series for English publication.